piraeusdatastore/piraeus-operator/docs/reference/linstorcluster.md

 ## `.status`

-Reports the actual state of the cluster
+Reports the actual state of the cluster.

 ## `.status.conditions`